 The importance of real world evidence in the 21st Century Cures Act

-According to the Cures Act, RWE is defined as “data regarding the usage, or the potential benefits or risks, of a drug derived from sources other than randomized clinical trials (RCT)”.
-This can be taken to mean any data that can be collected from real life medical practice settings, including electronic medical records and insurance claims, and also from patient registries.
+According to the Cures Act, RWE is defined as 'data regarding the usage, or the potential benefits or risks, of a drug derived from sources other than randomized clinical trials (RCT)'.
+This can be taken to mean any data that can be collected from real life medical practice settings, including electronic medical records and insurance claims, as well as from patient registries.
 Drug developers and health regulatory agencies have traditionally relied exclusively upon RCT to support drug development and approval decisions, and those seeking approval in the US will now be encouraged to include RWE in submissions.

-RWE has already been in use in assessing drug reimbursement decisions by health technology agencies (HTAs), and an analysis published at PharmaForum on January 27, 2015 evaluating nearly 1,840 decisions globally found that just 6% of these decisions included observational RWE data.
+RWE has already been in use in assessing drug reimbursement decisions by health technology agencies (HTA), and an analysis published at PharmaForum on 27 January, 2015, evaluating nearly 1,840 decisions globally found that just 6% of these decisions included observational RWE data.
 Of these, 77% resulted in a positive reimbursement decision, compared to 67% resulting in positive decisions for those cases not incorporating RWE.